 Linux needs a driver to control the sound card.
 The initial Linux kernel (after you install Linux from the companion CD-ROMs) does not load the sound driver.
 The sound drivers are provided as loadable modules you can load after booting Linux.
-You will find the sound drivers in the /lib/modules/2.4.\/kernel/drivers/sound directory, where VERSION is the kernel version number.
-If you look at the names of the module files, you see that each filename ends with the extension .o.gz (the .o extension identifies an object file-a file containing binary instructions that implements the driver and .gz means that the files are compressed).
+You will find the sound drivers in the /lib/modules/2.4./kernel/drivers/sound directory, where VERSION is the kernel version number.
+If you look at the names of the module files, you see that each filename ends with the Prepared by Dr.S.Veni, Department of CS,CA & IT, KAHE Page 21/35 extension .o.gz (the .o extension identifies an object file-a file containing binary instructions that implements the driver and .gz means that the files are compressed).